HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
-## PackageBuildeer
+## PackageBuilder
 The RPM and Android/iOS application builders.
-The RPM package builder can generate some RPMs containing HappyFace modules, Mobile components, services and some dependent libraries.
-The resulting packages, after executing PackageBuilder/build-rpms, are HappyFace-MadMask, MadMask-MadModules and MadFoxd RPM packages under RPMS directory.
+The RPM package builder can generate some RPMs containing HappyFace core, HappyFace modules, Mobile components, services and some dependent libraries.
+The resulting packages, after executing PackageBuilder/build-rpms.sh, are HappyFaceCore, HappyFace-MadMask, MadMask-MadModules and MadFoxd RPM packages.

 ### How to build RPMs
      $ ./build-rpms.sh -b hf